Have Large Vision-Language Models Mastered Art History?: Results

+LLaVA tends to do the opposite --- it misclassifies paintings important for the style they represent.
+For example, LLaVA mislabeled Cezanne's Post- Impressionism works as Impressionism.
+This can be considered an honest mistake, however, Cezanne played an important role for Post-Impressionism.
+On the other hand, LLaVA labeled Realism paintings by Courbet as Romanticism, which is odd given that Courbet rebelled against Romanticism.
+Interestingly, LLaVA states a `focus on emotions and individualism', which is true for both Realism and Romanticism, but in a different manner.
+In general, these models fail to consider all relevant stylistic and contextual elements to reason about the correct style for works that are harder to classify.

-\subsubsection{Adding Information in the Prompt.}
+\subsubsection{Adding Information in the Prompt}

-For LLaVA, we find that adding author information and creation year information improves the style classification performance over the baseline with no additional information for JenAesthetics and ArTest (Table~\ref{tab:LLaVA_prompts}).
-This suggests that LLaVA has learnt correlations between historical periods and art styles.
-In addition, it shows that LLaVA knows the established painters in the evaluated datasets.
-Both author and year information improve the accuracy, while providing both information jointly results in the highest accuracy, with an increment up to 20.47\% on JenAesthetics and 12.25\% on ArTest over the baselines.
-For WikiArt, extra information does not improve art style classification.
-This might be due to WikiArt containing paintings of varying popularity, including paintings from Russian artists, such as Nicholas Roerich, Pyotr Konchalovsky, Boris Kustodiev or Zinaida Serebriakova, who might be less known by an international audience and infrequently discussed online.
+For LLaVA, we find that adding author and creation year information improves the style classification performance over the baseline with no additional information in JenAesthetics (Table~\ref{tab:LLaVA_prompts}).
+This suggests that LLaVA has learned correlations between historical periods and art styles.
+In addition, it shows that LLaVA recognizes the established painters in the evaluated datasets.
+Both author and year information improve the accuracy, while providing both information jointly results in the highest accuracy, with an increase of up to 18\% on JenAesthetics compared to the baseline.
+For WikiArt, however, additional information does not improve art style classification.
+This might be due to WikiArt containing paintings of varying popularity, such as those from Russian artists Nicholas Roerich, Pyotr Konchalovsky, Boris Kustodiev, or Zinaida Serebriakova, who might be less known by an international audience and infrequently discussed online.